rur/good/README.md

 # _Good_

-## A pretty good web app scaffold for Golang
+## A pretty good web scaffold for Golang

 1. Generate obvious, grok-able code
 1. Only basic dependencies